instana/synthetic-synctl/README.md

 ### synctl create alert Options
 ```
 -h, --help                            show this help message and exit
 --test id [id ...]                    synthetic-test id, support multiple synthetic tests id
 --name <string>                       friendly name of the Smart Alerts
 --description, -d <string>            the description of Smart Alerts
 --severity <int>                      the severity of alert is either 5 (Warning), or 10 (Critical)
 --alert-channel <id>                  alerting channel
 --violation-count <int>               the number of consecutive failures to trigger an alert
+--tag-filter-type <string>            type of tagFilterExpression
+--tag-filter-name <string>            name of tagFilterExpression type TAG_FILTER
+--tag-filter-string-value <string>    set string value for tagFilterExpression type TAG_FILTER
+--tag-filter-value <string>           Tag value to filter on.
+Can be a string, number, or boolean value.
+--tag-filter-operator <string>        operator - EQUALS, CONTAINS, LESS_THAN, LESS_OR_EQUAL_THAN, NOT_EMPTY etc.
+--tag-filter-entity <string>          entity - "NOT_APPLICABLE" or "DESTINATION" or "SOURCE"
+--logical-operator <string>           set logical operator, AND, OR
+--elements <string>                   set elements, array of objects
 ```
 ### synctl create alert Examples
 ```